cscorley/dissertation/chapters/3_method/3_1_combo.md

-# Combining and Configuring Changeset-based Topic Models {#chap:combo}
+## Combining and Configuring Changeset-based Topic Models {#sec:combo}

-In this chapter, we explore an approach that uses a single changeset model for both FLT and DIT tasks.
+In this section, we explore an approach that uses a single changeset model for both FLT and DIT tasks.
 First, we describe our motivation in Section
 \ref{sec:combo-motivation}.
 We then describe our study design in Section
 \ref{sec:combo-design}.
 Finally, we describe the results of the study (Section